SAP-samples/teched2025-DA267/exercises/ex5_FTE_plan_data/ex5.1_enhance_model_structure/README.md

 ![](../../../images/ex5.1_3.png)

 > [!NOTE]
 > From now on, you will see a validation error in your model as we'll need to adjust the mapping for the existing live version.
-We'll take care later after some more structural changes.
+Don't worry, we'll take care.

 3. Create another measure:
 - Name: AMOUNT